How ConsumerAffairs uses cookies

 The Arc

-The Arc advocates for the human rights of individuals with intellectual or developmental disabilities.
-The organization operates through a network of local chapters, so you’ll need to check with your chapter for accepted donations.
+The Arc is a 501(c)(3) that advocates for the human and civil rights of individuals experiencing intellectual and developmental disabilities.
+The organization operates through a network of local chapters.
+Because each chapter manages its own thrift stores or physical donation programs independently, you’ll need to check with your chapter for accepted furniture donations.

 AMVETS